ivorszaniszlo/weather-forecast/README.md

 * Vite.js - Build tool
 * Tailwind CSS - Styling
 * Open Meteo API - Weather and geocoding API
+* Weatherbit API - Used for fetching weather icons based on weather codes and precipitation
 * Cypress - End-to-End testing framework for responsive design

 ## Setup & Start <a id="setup"></a>